MPhil and PhD Opportunities

 Start date: October/February

 A minimum of a second-class honours degree or equivalent in a relevant subject or a master’s degree in an appropriate subject.
 Exceptionally, equivalent professional experience and/or qualifications will be considered.
 An online portfolio submission may be required as part of the selection process.
+All applicants are subject to interview.

 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.